-In conclusion, this protocol is an important part to both nurses and patients.
+In conclusion, this protocol is an important tool for both nurses and patients.
 Patients need to be fully educated on this issue to prevent further problems from occurring in the future.
 Nurses need to have a full understanding to prevent urinary incontinence in patients as well as thoroughly teach their patients of this disorder to maintain an adequate status.
 Overall, these research studies accurately support this protocol regarding urinary incontinence.

 Reference